Screens college students for learning difficulties and ADHD

 Who Administers the KLDA?

-As no special qualifications are needed to administer and the interpret the KLDA, it is used in a wide variety of settings.
+As no special qualifications are needed to administer and interpret the KLDA, it is used in a wide variety of settings.

 - Academic and mental health professionals working with students in community colleges, 4-year colleges, universities, and graduate schools to identify students with LDs and ADHD and recommend interventions.